HGARgG-0710/parsers.js/README.md

 The `prev` method (when present) goes back one position and returns the current element.

+The (optional) `copy` method copies the current stream up to the state and interface.

 NOTE: to get the previous element one does not do `input.prev()`, but: